drone image of the west basin stormwater project

 Project Update

-We want to thank the residents and businesses in the area for their patience and understanding during this important phase of the project!
+We want to thank the nearby neighbors for their patience and understanding while we completed this important work to prepare the site for construction in 2026.

 Project Overview